Jamsil 7-dong Polling Extended 4 Hours Due to Ballot Shortage

 View original image

-At Gwanghwamun Square in Jongno-gu, Seoul, protesters claiming that "this election is fraudulent" gathered to hold a demonstration.
-The protestors, led by YouTuber Jeon Hangil, a former Korean history instructor, relocated their protest site to the National Election Commission headquarters in Gwacheon, Gyeonggi Province after Jeon designated it as the new gathering point during his personal broadcast.
+At Gwanghwamun Square in Jongno-gu, Seoul, protesters claiming that this election was fraudulent gathered to hold a demonstration.
+The group, led by YouTuber Jeon Hangil, a former Korean history lecturer, moved their protest site to the National Election Commission in Gwacheon, Gyeonggi Province, after he announced the new location on his personal broadcast.

-The National Election Commission issued a public apology at 9 p.m. on the previous day, stating, "In the case of Songpa-gu, it appears that 50% of the total number of eligible voters was printed," and added, "We need to investigate why there was a shortage despite early voting."
+The National Election Commission issued a public apology at 9 p.m. on the previous day, stating, "In the case of Songpa-gu, we understand that we printed ballot papers for 50% of the total number of eligible voters," and added, "We need to investigate why there was still a shortage, despite having early voters."

 This content was produced with the assistance of AI translation services.